Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The surrounding catchment of Lake Medlow also supports diverse local flora and fauna.
 When capacity allows, Lake Medlow becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

-With a mild reading of 9°C today, surface evaporation is significantly reduced, helping to preserve current volume.
-Under current partly cloudy weather, there is no direct rainfall contributing to the immediate storage levels.
+With a mild reading of 12°C today, surface evaporation is significantly reduced, helping to preserve current volume.
+With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.

 Looking ahead, the trajectory of Lake Medlow's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Lake Medlow is absolutely essential.